 We didn’t go into this with plans to buy a timeshare, but we were open to hearing what they had to say.
 The initial offer was 8,500 points per year for $61,000 and $1,000 annual HOA fees.
 We declined and were presented with a lower offer of 2,500 points for $21,000.
 I think we could make use of the lower cost package, but I’m not convinced this or any timeshare program will ever be right for our family.
 If we had said yes, I know I would have buyer’s remorse and would be calling during the grace period to cancel.

 So will I attend timeshare presentations in the future?
 Maybe.
-I’m curious to see how other brands operate their timeshare programs, but am not sure it’s worth it to attend.
-I am pretty confident I’m won’t be interested in HGV at any point.
+I’m curious to see how other brands operate their timeshare programs but I am not sure it’s worth it to attend.
+I am pretty confident I’m won’t be interested in Hilton Grand Vacations timeshares at any point.
 I won’t actively seek out timeshare presentations, but if the opportunity presents itself with a company other than Hilton, I may give it a try.

 Click here to check out my Hilton Grand Vacation timeshare experience in Orlando!